Take Some Action

 • Know where all family members are at all times.

-• Have an agreed-upon meet-up location (usually home, nothing special, just be specific).
+• Have an agreed-upon safe meet-up location.

 • If communication goes down (cell phones and internet), proceed immediately home (or to meet-up location).
 Don’t wait very long for communications to return to operational like we would normally do.